 Are you an entrepreneur or developer interested in finding out if your speech technology idea is technically feasible?
 We have a new free white paper that includes a checklist of features and requirements that will help you assess your planned product with respect to the state of the art in speech technology.
 Find out more.

-The theme of this year's SpeechTEK is "Speech Technology is Everywhere".
+The theme of this year's SpeechTEK was "Speech Technology is Everywhere".
 Today we're seeing speech technology applied more and more in such wide-ranging areas as automotive, intelligent software agents, mobile shopping, gaming and entertainment.
-The 2013 program includes many valuable presentations from speech technologists, industry analysts and business people showcasing these innovative applications, as well as new DIY sessions that provide hands-on experience with speech technologies.
+The 2013 program included many valuable presentations from speech technologists, industry analysts and business people showcasing these innovative applications, as well as new DIY sessions that provide hands-on experience with speech technologies.

-Deborah Dahl will be presenting in several sessions at SpeechTEK this year.
+Deborah Dahl presented in several sessions at SpeechTEK this year.

 August 21 "Adding Emotion to TTS Output with the W3C Emotion Markup Language" with Felix Burkhardt, Telekom Innovation Laboratories, Do-it-yourself Workshop.